-There are several types of email campaigns that you may deploy at a given time, depending on the nature of your business and the goal of your marketing campaign.
-These are the most common types of email campaigns, though there are others.
+There are several types of email campaigns that you may deploy, depending on the nature of your business and your goal.
+These are the most common types of email campaigns:

-Newsletters are not appropriate for all businesses, as they tend not to include a direct call to action (or CTA) aimed at the reader, with the exception of directing them toward more online involvement in the form of communities.
-The main goal of most newsletter campaigns is to become a source of trusted information for readers and raise the overall profile of the business.
+- Newsletter: Newsletters are not appropriate for all businesses, as they tend to omit a direct call to action (or CTA) for the reader – with the exception of directing them toward online communities.
+The goal of most newsletter campaigns is to become a source of trusted information and raise the business’s overall profile.

-When an existing customer stops patronizing your business, you could deploy a reengagement email to win them back.
-Reengagement emails can help you increase brand awareness and remind former customers of what you do, especially if your business is seasonal in nature.
+- Reengagement email: When an existing customer stops patronizing your business, you could deploy a reengagement email to win them back.
+Reengagement emails can help you increase brand awareness and remind former customers of your services, especially if your business is seasonal.

-While not always considered in discussions of email marketing, transactional emails are quite important, especially for online businesses.
-A transactional email, also called a trigger email or behavioral email, is an email sent to a customer in response to a transaction.
+- Transactional email: While not always considered in email marketing, transactional emails are quite important, especially for online businesses.
+A transactional email, also called a trigger email or behavioral email, is sent to a customer in response to a transaction.
 A transactional email might be a confirmation of an order, a response to a specific question, or a confirmation of a refund in progress.
 Another common triggered email scenario is an abandoned cart email, which can be helpful for online retailers looking to reduce the number of abandoned carts at checkout.

-A lead nurturing email can be a transactional email or a promotional email.
-However, lead nurturing emails are usually typed individually by salespeople who are attempting to move leads through the customer journey, rather than being sent en masse as promotional and transactional emails often are.
-That said, many companies use sets of form emails (which can be customized) for lead nurturing scenarios to both ensure consistency and streamline the communication process for sales staff.
+- Lead nurturing email: A lead nurturing email can be a transactional email or a promotional email.
+However, lead nurturing emails are usually typed individually by salespeople who are attempting to move leads through the customer journey, rather than sent en masse as promotional and transactional emails often are.
+Many companies use sets of customizable form emails for lead nurturing scenarios to ensure consistency and streamline communication for sales staff.

-For transactional and reengagement emails, your mailing list will be self-generated from existing customer contact information.
-New email campaigns intended to target a new potential customer, rather than existing or past customers, will require a fresh list.
-Mailing lists can be obtained in several ways.
+For transactional and reengagement emails, your mailing list will be self-generated from your existing customers’ contact information.
+New email campaigns intended to target a new patron, rather than existing or past customers, will require a fresh list.
+You can obtain mailing lists in several ways.

 Buying a mailing list

 Lots of companies sell mailing lists.
 Large companies targeting small businesses, like Vistaprint and DirectMail.com, offer mailing lists at affordable prices.
-Email marketing services and list broker services like these usually offer somewhat customizable (but not totally unique) lists.
-So, you may be able to choose between targeting individuals and targeting businesses, specifying ZIP codes, ages, industries, sales volume, gender and the like.
+The best email marketing services and top list broker services like these usually offer somewhat customizable lists.
+So you may be able to choose between targeting individuals and targeting businesses, specifying ZIP codes, ages, industries, sales volume, and gender, for example.

 If your business is well suited to cold emailing, these big-box lists are not the worst place to start, but you get what you pay for.
-Boutique and high-end email marketing and mailing list firms can offer more tailored lists that fit your business more closely, and such firms usually offer other marketing services, such as copywriting and graphic design, as well.
+Boutique and high-end email marketing and mailing list firms offer tailored lists that fit your business, and such firms usually offer other marketing services, such as copywriting and graphic design.

 Gathering leads online

-If your business's website gets decent traffic, you can gather leads directly online by asking for users’ email addresses.
-Many businesses do this by offering a newsletter or a discount for new customers (e.g., "Sign up for 20% off your first order”).
+If your website has decent traffic, you can gather leads directly by asking for users’ email addresses.
+Many businesses do this by offering a newsletter or a discount for new customers (for instance, “Sign up for 20% off your first order”).

-To create a web form that can capture contact information without any coding, you can use a drag-and-drop style builder like the one Mailchimp offers.
-If you use an easily shareable form, you can link to it in online advertisements, casting a wider net for leads than you would typically get directly from your business's website.
+To create a web form that can capture contact information without any coding, you can use a drag-and-drop style like the one Mailchimp offers.
+If you use an easily shareable form, you can link it to online advertisements, casting a wider net for leads than you would get directly from your website.

 Creating your own mailing list

-Some businesses are better suited to smaller, more focused mailing lists for their email campaigns, and such lists can be partially or fully self-compiled.
-Networking events and trade shows are excellent opportunities to make contacts for your mailing list, but good old-fashioned research works well too.
+Some businesses are better suited to smaller, more focused mailing lists, and such lists can be partially or fully self-compiled.
+Networking events and trade shows are excellent opportunities to make contacts for your mailing list, but research works well too.

 Market segmentation is the first stop on the path of creating your own mailing list.
 Many marketing departments begin the process of creating a campaign by identifying one or several profiles of the ideal customer.
-The thought is that if you cannot describe your potential customer in detail, you cannot sell to them or identify them.
+The thought is that if you cannot describe your potential customer, you cannot sell to them.
 [Read related article: 7 Ways to Build a Quality Email List]

 The other obvious segmentation is location.
 A lawn company is probably operating within a certain radius, so collect the applicable ZIP codes and rule out everything outside of that.
-Identifying all the property management companies within a few ZIP codes is a matter of a little online searching, which leaves the B2C profile to be completed.
+Identifying all the property management companies within a few ZIP codes is a matter of a little online searching, which leaves the B2C profile.

-The profile of your B2C customer is dependent on the service or product you offer and who you want to offer it to.
-For example, if you decide you want Great Greens to be a high-end landscaping service, not one that offers small contracts, it makes sense to include that in your customer profile.
-Then, you need to put yourself in that customer's head to identify how that type of person makes buying decisions and how they like to be sold to.
+The profile of your B2C company depends on the service or product you offer and who you want to offer it to.
+For example, if you decide you want Great Greens to be a high-end landscaping service, not one that offers small contracts, account for that in your customer profile.
+Then you need to imagine how that person makes buying decisions and how they like to be informed.

-Career: White-collar, upper-management or highly skilled service provider (attorney, accountant, doctor), established in career and life
+- Career: Upper management or highly skilled service provider (attorney, accountant, doctor); established in career

-Lifestyle: Has a family or very active social life, works a lot, travels a lot, dines out a lot, used to very high-end services and does not have time or inclination to care for a lawn; not price-sensitive if they feel like they are getting the best of the best
+- Lifestyle: Has a family or very active social life, works often, travels a lot, dines out frequently, used to high-end services, and does not have the time or inclination to care for a lawn; not price-sensitive if they feel they are getting the best service

-Communication preferences: Text and email updates about services in progress is a key for this busy professional, but calls should only be made as a last resort.
+- Communication preference: Text and email updates about services in progress are key for this busy professional.
+Phone calls should only be made as a last resort.

 Using market segmentation like a marketer

-With just a little imagination, it is easy to picture Great Greens’ ideal client, and similar profiles can be constructed for any type of client.
+With a little imagination, it’s easy to picture Great Greens’ ideal client, and similar profiles can be constructed for any type of client.
 The information above provides clear guidelines for gathering leads based on home type (detached, with a lawn) and proximity to Great Greens.
 This ideal client also has relatively high income, so a good marketer would tell you it makes sense to focus on neighborhoods with a high median home price.
-Median home prices are a matter of public record and easy to find on websites like Trulia and Zillow.
+Median home prices are a matter of public record and easy to obtain on websites like Trulia and Zillow.

 How to write marketing emails that get results